Levels of analysis

 Research conducted within the KLI can be described in terms of four levels of analysis: intrapersonal, interpersonal, group and organizational, and intergroup.
 These levels of analysis provide the basis for the four research divisions.

-The first of these divisions is Social Cognition (Intrapersonal Processes).
+The first of these divisions is Intrapersonal Processes (Social Cognition).
 Research within this division addresses those domains of social behavior in which cognition plays an important role, including the interface of cognition with overt behavior, emotion, and motivation.
 Among the topics covered are person perception and stereotyping, language, social judgement, attitudes and attitude change, goals, self-regulation, and the cognitive antecedents and consequences of affective states.

 Track coordinators: Thorsten Erle (TiU) and Ruud Hortensius (UU))